The results are in from an anonymous survey of 1,107 respondents who had a daith piercing for migraine. They were asked 3 simple questions:

-How did the daith piercing affect your migraine frequency?
+How did the daith piercing affect migraine frequency?

-Just under half of all those who had a daith piercing (47.2%) experienced a reduction in migraine frequency.
+Just over half of all those who had a daith piercing (64%) experienced a reduction in migraine frequency.
 The remainder stayed the same or got worse.
 Below is a the breakdown of those who reduced their attacks:

-Interestingly, the most common response was that migraine frequency stayed the same.
-This group represented 48% of all respondents.
+The most common response was a reduction by over half in migraine frequency.
+This group represented 24% of all respondents.